v8/v8.dev/src/blog/v8-release-57.md

 tags:
   - release
 ---
 Every six weeks, we create a new branch of V8 as part of our [release process](/docs/release-process).
-Each version is branched from V8’s git master immediately before a Chrome Beta milestone.
+Each version is branched from V8’s Git master immediately before a Chrome Beta milestone.
 Today we’re pleased to announce our newest branch, [V8 version 5.7](https://chromium.googlesource.com/v8/v8.git/+log/branch-heads/5.7), which will be in beta until it is released in coordination with Chrome 57 Stable in several weeks.
 V8 5.7 is filled with all sorts of developer-facing goodies.
 We’d like to give you a preview of some of the highlights in anticipation of the release.

 ## Performance improvements